ashirhash/rewrite-rocket/README.md

 **⚙️ Customization**

 - Select from a predefined list of languages.
-- Choose the desired tone for rewriting.
+- Choose the desired tone for rewriting

 ## 🚀 How It Works